-Changing the Face of Addiction was held on August 5th 2017.
-Children, families and adults from all over New Jersey walked in memory of George and Eric.
+Changing the Face of Addiction will be held on August 4th 2018.
 The event will included a one and a half mile walk, speakers, refreshments, music and local resources.

 The Center is a 501-(c)(3) non-profit agency located in Newton, NJ.
 Our mission, since 1973, has been to promote hope, health and recovery among all people by creating an environment that is safe and free from the effects of substance abuse and addiction.
 The Center provides substance abuse prevention, evaluation, counseling and recovery services to Sussex County children, teens, adults and families regardless of cultural background, socioeconomic status, age, gender or sexual orientation.